ACCESSIBILTY FOR ONTARIANS WITH DISABILITIES ACT (AODA)

 Luso Canadian Charitable Society will make sure our feedback process is accessible to people with disabilities by providing or arranging for accessible formats and communication supports, on request.

 8. Notice of Availability of Documents

-Luso Canadian Charitable Society will provide this document in an accessible format or with communication support, on request.
+Luso Canadian Charitable Society will provide this document, any programming/services information and/or other requested documentation/communication, in an accessible format or with communication support, on request.
 We will consult with the person making the request to determine the suitability of the format or communication support.
 We will provide the accessible format in a timely manner and, at no additional cost.